ogaml/ogaml/README.md

   exception before it happens.
 This means that you don't need to call `glGetError` (which is quite costly).

-OGAML provides advanced functionalities :
+OGAML provides advanced functionalities:

   * The module VertexArray provides a high-level and easy to use wrapper around OpenGL's vertex arrays.
-Unfortunately, this comes at a cost : those arrays cannot contain custom data.
+Unfortunately, this comes at a cost: those arrays cannot contain custom data.
 But you can use the module VertexMap that provides the same functionnality for custom data.